Réveillon riots

 The Réveillon riots between 26 and 29 April 1789 centered in the St. Antoine district of Paris where a factory which produced luxury wallpaper was owned by Jean-Baptiste Réveillon.
 The factory employed around 300 people.
-The riots were one of the first instances of violence during the French Revolution.
-The factory where the riot took place was unusual in pre-revolutionary France as the factory was guild-free in an era where guilds controlled quality standards.

 Protests began after rumors spread that the owner had made a speech stating that workers, many of whom were highly skilled, were to be paid lower wages and, as a result, there would be lower prices.
-Workers were concerned with food shortages, high unemployment, and low wages after a difficult winter in 1789.
-However, Réveillon was known for his benevolence towards the poor and actually stated that bread prices should be brought down to those that people could afford (below 15 sous a day) but his comments were misinterpreted as wage restrictions.
-He made the comments on 21 April when the assembly of the Saint-Marguerite was discussing its Cahier which all Estates drew up before the Estates-General was to be called.
+Workers were concerned with food shortages, high unemployment, and low wages after a difficult winter in 1788.
+However, Réveillon was known for his benevolence towards the poor.